simonmichael/hledger_site/Simons-setup.md

 ## Files

-Financial files are in `~/notes`.
+Files are in `~/notes`.

-One journal file per year containing all transactions in date order.
+There's one YYYY.journal file per year containing all transactions in date order.
 It includes:

 - YYYY.prices containing P records for the year
 - forecast.journal containing periodic transaction rules

+all.journal includes all the year journals.
+It provides all historical data, but is slow, and my old journals are inconsistent/broken, so it's currently rarely used.

-A current.journal symlink for scripts which don't know the year.
+current.journal is a symlink for scripts which don't know the year.
-Though symbolic links are a mixed blessing, causing file path confusion in emacs, eg.
+Symbolic links are a mixed blessing, causing file path confusion in emacs, eg.

 ```
-~$ tree notes
+$ tree ~/notes
-notes
+/Users/simon/notes
 ├── 2019.journal
 ├── 2019.prices
+├── all.journal
 ├── current.journal -> 2019.journal
 ├── forecast.journal
 ...